raku-community-modules/Lingua-Number/README.md

 ### Lingua-Number-rulesets (Str $lingua)

 Returns an array of rulesets available to use by `rule2text` in the given language.
 Mostly for debugging purposes.
+Rulesets beginning in `%` are subrules, and usually should not be used to format full numbers.

 ## USAGE NOTES